LcncRoot/aws-kubernetes-infra/README.md

 ## 3. Install Cluster Autoscaler

-Deploy the Cluster Autoscaler into the `kube-system` namespace using Helm.
+Deploy the Cluster Autoscaler into the `kube-system`, or whatever namespace youve created, using Helm.
 Replace the `awsRegion` and `autoDiscovery.clusterName` values as needed.

 ```bash
 helm install cluster-autoscaler autoscaler/cluster-autoscaler \